Sarah Boxer

-Sarah Boxer is a writer, cartoonist, and critic born in Denver, Colorado.
+Sarah Boxer is an American writer, cartoonist, and critic born in Denver, Colorado.
 Her critical essays and reviews have appeared in The Atlantic, The New York Review of Books, The Comics Journal, The New Yorker, Slate, Artforum, Bookforum, and The New York Times Book Review.
 At the New York Times (1989–2006), she was an editor for The Book Review and the Week in Review, a photography critic, a theater critic, a critic of arts and culture on the Web, and a culture reporter covering visual culture, philosophy, literature, psychoanalysis, and sex.
 She is the author and illustrator of four graphic novels.

 Career

 Journalism

 Boxer started her career in journalism as a science writer and editor, first at The Sciences, the magazine of the New York Academy of Sciences, then at Discover magazine.
 In the late 1980s she was a writer for Sports Illustrated and Sports Illustrated for Kids.
 In 1989, she became an editor at The New York Times Book Review, where she assigned and edited reviews of books on psychology, science, and nature.

 In 1997 Boxer became a reporter on the Arts & Ideas page of The New York Times, where she covered the visual arts, philosophy, psychoanalysis, literature, feminism, animals, and sex.
 In that capacity, she was known for making complex concepts comprehensible, such as the nomenclature of military operations, the modern debate about Freud's Seduction Hypothesis, and David Hockney's theory that many Renaissance artists used optical devices to make their paintings.
 Boxer often practiced a kind of participatory journalism.
 For instance, she took the Mensa test in order to tell the world what it was like, and she once crawled inside the orgone box belonging to the cartoonist William Steig while interviewing him for his obituary.
 On the 75th anniversary of The New Yorker she penned a piece pretending to inhabit the magazine's famous pronoun, We.

 Following the attacks of September 11, 2001, Boxer focused on the photography of that day and was one of the many New York Times reporters who composed short profiles of the victims, the Portraits of Grief.
 Her critical work, largely on memorials, photography, and video records, was nominated for a Pulitzer.
 While at The New York Times Boxer also wrote some notable obituaries, including on the philosopher G.E.M.
 Anscombe, on the director of the Sigmund Freud Archives, Kurt Eissler, and on the cartoonists Saul Steinberg and Charles Schulz.